taurusilver7/multi-step-form/README.md

 Create a common form-field component to reuse the entity in multiple form steps across the form.
 Each form-field takes the label, register and their errors.

 Design the personal, profession & billing form steps to accomodate the data corresponding to their schemas.
+Handle the data types with their corresponding validations in the form-field.

+Create the next-step handle function that takes the form to the next-step (and submits final form) with validations and data merging with prev steps.

+Design the progess step component with

 ## Additional Info